softwaremill/ox/doc/utils/rate-limiter.md

 # Rate limiter
 The rate limiter mechanism allows controlling the rate at which operations are executed.
 It ensures that a certain number of operations are performed within a specified time frame, preventing system overload and ensuring fair resource usage.
+Note that the implemented limiting mechanism within `Ox` only take into account the start of execution and not the whole execution of an operation.
+This could be tweaked customizing the rate limiter executor and algorithm employed.

 ## API